-The one-page guide explains the benefits of infusing fire retardants into sawn lumber and plywood for protection, noting code requirements where paints, coatings and stains are not approved under the codes for fire protection.
+The one-page guide explains the benefits of impregnating fire retardants by pressure treating into sawn lumber and plywood for protection, noting code requirements where paints, coatings and stains are not approved under the codes for fire protection.
 While some coating are promoted as the same as pressure treating, they can be damaged during construction or over time from moisture, handling or changes in the wood.

 The FireSpec sheet provides guidance on identifying approved fire retardant wood, noting that color should not be the only indicator the wood has been pressure treated.
 The presence of a code-mandated quality mark is the best way to know the wood has the proper protection against fire.

 Click here to review the FireSpec sheet.